suicidemissions/TikTok-Login-Encryption/README.md

 # TikTok Encryption
-The method TikTok uses to encrypt sensative information on API calls, mostly on login but a few other endpoints use it.
+The method TikTok uses to encrypt sensitive information on API calls, mostly on login but a few other endpoints use it.